BrandenEK/Blasphemous.ModdingAPI/README.md

 ### Custom skins

+- Skins can be downloaded from https://github.com/BrandenEK/Blasphemous-Custom-Skins
-- Extract the contents of each skin's zip file into the Modding/skins folder.
-There should be one folder for each skin in the Modding/skins folder
+- Extract the contents of each skin's zip file into the "Modding/skins" folder.
+There should be one folder for each skin in the "Modding/skins" folder

 ---